Diecast (band)

 Diecast is an American metalcore band originating from Boston, Massachusetts, formed in 1997.
+They play a style of metalcore with a "blend of melody and heavy rock."

 History

 Formed in Boston in 1997, Diecast was originally established as a four-piece group featuring vocalist Colin Schleifer, guitarist Nassim Rizvi, bassist Jeremy Wooden, and drummer Jason Costa.

 The band's first release Perpetual War was recorded by Brian McTiernan (of Salad Days fame) and released independently in 1997.
-The demo was recorded to cassette and is now a collectors item.
+The demo was recorded to cassette and is now a collector's item.

 In 1998, the band released their debut LP Undo the Wicked via Samson Records.
 The album marked the first recording of the band as a five-piece line-up with the addition of guitarist Dave McGuire who was replaced just after the Samson Records release with guitarist Mehdy Rad who had been involved with a pre-Diecast version of the band.

 After the departure of guitarist and founding member Nassim Rizvi, his position was temporarily filled by a number of friends of the band including Buz McGrath and Ken Susi of the band Unearth.
 Jonathan Kita would be named the permanent replacement on lead guitar in February 1999.

 The band recorded a self-funded and self-distributed CD sampler with Dean Bartolonis which included early versions of songs "Solace" and "Disrepair" with Colin Schleifer, Jeremy Wooden, Jason Costa, Mehdy Rad, and Jon Kita.
 The band toured the east coast of the US and Canada non-stop for the next year.

-Amid the buzz surrounding Undo the Wicked, the band signed with New Jersey-based record label Now or Never Records.
+Amid the buzz surrounding Undo the Wicked, the band signed with New Jersey–based record label Now or Never Records.
 Diecast recorded their second full-length album, Day of Reckoning with producer Paul Trust in Florida during the summer of 2000, then embarked on a tour with Stretch Arm Strong, One King Down and Shai Hulud.
-Guitarist Mehdy Rad left shortly before tour and was replaced by Richard Thurston for a handful of dates.
+Guitarist Mehdy Rad left shortly before tour and was replaced by Jonathan Kita; halfway through the tour, second guitarist Jimmy Bonasoro left and was replaced by Richard Thurston (formerly of Timescape Zero, Culture, and Blood Has Been Shed).
 Day of Reckoning was eventually released on February 13, 2001, and the band recruited guitarist Kirk Kolaitis from Brockton-based band Punch the Klown.
 The band embarked on a number of tours across the United States, supporting such bands as All Out War, Dying Fetus, Napalm Death - as well as opening for world-renowned acts Alice Cooper and The Cult.

 In the spring of 2002, Diecast secured the opening slot for the Slayer "God Hates Us All" tour.
 Upon completion of the tour, the band decided to focus their attention towards a new album.
 Faced with record label issues, and dissension internally about the musical direction they should take, the recording phase for their third full-length album was halted.
 At this point founding member and vocalist Colin Schleifer left the group in May 2003 to pursue other interests, and was replaced by vocalist Paul Stoddard.